nangtani/blender-import-lwo/README.md

 This allows testing to be completed on multiple versions of blender, including the nightly builds.
 This flags any changes to the Blender Addon API that breaks the addon closer to when it happens.

-Current testing support blender 2.78 through 2.90.
+Current testing supports blender 2.78 through 2.90.

 To run tests locally: